Leela9492/todolist_springboot/README.md

 Run the Spring Boot application using your IDE through tomcat server(supprotable version is v11 of tomcat server).

+Before running the application, you must update the MySQL Driver URL, database username, and password with your system credentials.

 Open http://localhost:8080
  in your browser to access the application.